parroty/excoveralls/README.md

 ### [mix coveralls.html] Show coverage as HTML report
 This task displays coverage information at the source-code level formatted as an HTML page.
 The report follows the format inspired by HTMLCov from the Mocha testing library in JS.
-Output to the shell is the same as running the command `mix coveralls`.
+Output to the shell is the same as running the command `mix coveralls` (to suppress this output, add `"print_summary": false` to your project's `coveralls.json` file).
 In a similar manner to `mix coveralls.detail`, reported source code can be filtered by specifying arguments using the `--filter` flag.

 ```Shell
 $ MIX_ENV=test mix coveralls.html